danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Explanation: The array cannot be partitioned into equal sum subsets.

+429. n-ary-tree-level-order-traversal
+Given an n-ary tree, return the level order traversal of its nodes' values. (ie, from left to right, level by level).

 434. number-of-segments-in-a-string
 Count the number of segments in a string, where a segment is defined to be a contiguous sequence of non-space characters.